30476 - CRITICAL APPROACHES TO THE ARTS II - MODULE II (MODERN ART)

 This course combines traditional frontal teaching (lectures) with other learning activities.
 In particular, the course includes the following:

-- Individual presentations on case studies prepared in advance with the teachers’ guidance.
+- Group presentations on case studies prepared in advance with the teachers’ guidance.
 Each presentation, on contemporary representation of cities during the global pandemic, should last for around 10 minutes;

-- Guest lectures, to be confirmed depending on the evolution of the pandemic situation.
+- Museum visits, to be confirmed depending on the program of museums in Milan.

 |Continuous assessment||Partial exams||General exam|

 - Final exam: 70% of final mark.
-Written test with 3 open questions, one per thematic block; questions are based on course notes, slide presentations and compulsory readings.
-Students will have to answer 2 questions out of 3 (60 minutes).
+Oral test with open questions.
+Questions are based on course notes, slide presentations and compulsory readings.

 Attending students are those who are present in class for at least 75% of classes.
 After the third exam session, all students are considered as non-attending.